-The incorporation of differences in $\delta$ across children and the household's gender composition within the model allows for the consideration of disadvantage that females face at the intensive margin in terms of human capital investment when they have a brother.
-This feature accounts for the varying investment in education based on the child's gender, reflecting potential gender disadvantage that may exist within the household--- as evidenced in Figure \ref{ineq_gender}.
-The assumed functional form is designed to capture the idea that girls with brothers receive a penalty in the distribution decision of the education quota made by parents.
+The incorporation of differences in $\delta$ across the children's genders and the household's gender composition within the model allows for the consideration of disadvantage that females face at the extensive and intensive margin in terms of human capital investment when they have a brother.
+This parameter models the difference in educational attainment by gender, reflecting potential gender disadvantage that may exist within the household--- as evidenced in Figure \ref{ineq_gender}.
+The assumed functional form is designed to capture the idea that girls with brothers receive a penalty in the distributional decision of the education resources made by parents.
 Additionally that penalty is an increasing function of the proportion of boys among the siblings.

-Similarly, the model's incorporation of differences in $\alpha$ across children's birth order enables the examination of the monotonic increase in education attainment as birth order advances.
-This acknowledges the tendency for education levels to rise sequentially with the child's position within the family birth order--- as observed in Figure \ref{ineq_birth_order}.
-The integration of these elements into the model, allows for a more comprehensive understanding of the factors influencing educational outcomes, and facilitates the identification of potential areas for intervention to address gender-related disparities and birth order effects on educational attainment.
+Similarly, the model allows for differences in $\alpha$ across children's birth order to capture the monotonic increase in educational attainment as birth order advances as observed in Figure \ref{ineq_birth_order}.
+To estimate the vector of parameter $\theta$, I used simulated method of moments.

-The parameters $p_1$, $p_{fb, d}$, and $p_{sb, d}$ allow to take into account disadvantages faced by firstborn children and daughters in their education attainment at the extensive margin.
-Finally, by incorporating the ability-based preference parameter into the model, I enable the consideration of unexplained inequality that may arise from factors beyond the observable household and individual characteristics.
-This parameter captures the influence of individual abilities, which is not captured by the observed variables.

-To estimate the vector of parameter $\theta$, I used an indirect inference approach.
-In particular a simulated method of moments (SMM) approach.
 The procedure is outlined in the next section.
+The parameters are estimated for each level of education of parents holding number of children fixed.